-Having recently returned from a trip to China, I have to admit that surviving the 14-hour flight each way was one of my main worries.
-But we did it and here are some obvious and not so obvious tips to make your long haul flight a little better.
+Having endured several long flights, including one to China, I have to admit that surviving the 14-hour flight each way was one of my main worries.
+But we did it, and here are some obvious and not so obvious tips to make your long flight a little better.

 This Tips for Surviving a Long Flight post may contain affiliate links.
 For more information, please read our Disclosure Policy.